kr8gz/EggHunt/README.md

 ### Finding eggs
 Eggs can be found by any player when they left-click or right-click on one.
-The `[onEggFound]` section of the configuration allows you to customize actions that are run whenever a player finds a new egg, such as rewarding the player with a specific item.
+The `[onEggFound]` section of the configuration allows you to define custom actions that are run whenever a player finds a new egg, such as rewarding the player with a specific item.
 By default, a firework is spawned.

 ![Egg finding example](gallery/finding.png)

-Additionally, you can customize actions that are run when a player has found *all* eggs in the `[onFoundAll]` section of the configuration.
+Additionally, you can customize actions to run when a player has found *all* eggs in the `[onFoundAll]` section of the configuration.

 ### Removing eggs
 To remove eggs by breaking them, the [`egghunt.remove`](#permissions) permission is required.